Maltecarlstedt/vscode-dep-ext-analysis/README.md

 - **Alexander Brunnegård** - [GitHuB](https://github.com/alexanderbrunnegard)
 - **Thesis Supervisor:** Mohannad Alhanahnah

-For questions or collaboration, feel free to reach out.

 ---

 This repository is maintained as part of a master's thesis at Chalmers University of Technology.